Subtitling Guides

 Practical articles on subtitle concepts, how-to workflows, and the difference between professional subtitles and generic auto captions.

 Captions and subtitles look similar on screen but are made differently and serve different purposes.
-Here is what the distinction actually means.
+Learn the distinction, the technical formats, and which one fits your video.

 SRT is the most widely used subtitle file format.
-Learn what it contains, why it became the standard, and how to get one from your video.
+Learn what it contains, how it compares to WebVTT and ASS, how to open it on Mac and Windows, and how to fix common issues.

 A large share of video is watched with the sound off.
 Understanding how and where people actually watch changes how you should think about subtitles.